kleinfreund/kleinfreund.de/src/index.md

 ---
 Hi, I’m Philipp.

-I’m a front-end developer living in the Netherlands.
+I’m a frontend developer living in Germany.

 I’ll go anywhere with a comfortable amount of sun light and where I can make myself understood.
 In case you want to relocate me, here’s my [résumé](/resume).